rapidsai/cudf/cpp/docs/DOCUMENTATION.md

 The comment description should clearly detail how the output(s) are created from any inputs.
 Include any performance and any boundary considerations.
-Also include any limits on parameter values and if any default values that are declared.
+Also include any limits on parameter values and if any default values are declared.
 Don't forget to specify how nulls are handled or produced.
 Also, try to include a short [example](#inline-examples) if possible.